Speaker | Researcher | Lecturer

 ~Vincent van Gogh~

-This current research project aims to identify the challenges and opportunities associated with provision of high quality training for general practitioners working in rural and remote areas and increase the potential for rural workforce recruitment.
+This current research project aims to identify the challenges and opportunities associated with provision of high quality training for general practitioners working in rural and remote areas and increase the potential for workforce recruitment.
 Recommendations towards strengthening health care in underserved communities are considered.